 One of the hottest real estate markets in the country, Dayton is flourishing as an attractive location for new residents.
-The city is built on aerospace: It is the birthplace of the Wright Brothers and is Ohio’s aerospace hub.
+The city is built on aerospace.
+It's the birthplace of the Wright Brothers and is Ohio’s aerospace hub.
 Dayton’s location makes it a prime location for commerce for both Ohio and the Midwest.

 As the fourth largest city in the U.S. and largest in Texas, Houston is a global epicenter for the energy and medical industries.
 While known for its size, Houston also boasts one of the most culturally diverse populations in the country, with a world-class arts and food scene.

 Long seen as an undiscovered gem, Mississippi’s capital city is proving to be an economic and cultural force within the South.
-While it is the least expensive real estate market in the country, the city also bolsted by its strong manufacuring and automotive industries along with affordable housing market and quick access to the Gulf shores.
+While it's the least expensive real estate market in the country, the city is also bolstered by its strong manufacturing and automotive industries, along with affordable housing market and quick access to the Gulf shores.

 It’s hard to deny that Jacksonville is big.
 The city is Florida’s most populous city and largest city by land area in the U.S. And with one of the hottest real estate markets in the country combined with a strong financial services and defense industry, the River City makes its presence felt.